-THE PROBLEM The intersection of US 290 and SH 71 in Oak Hill is a gateway to southwest Travis County and serves as a key route between Central Austin and fast-growing suburban and rural communities such as Lakeway.
-Bee Cave, Dripping Springs and Johnson City.
-US 290 is one of Texas' most congested highway corridors with drivers wasting more than a half-million hours per year stuck in traffic.
-The traffic congestion has reduced mobility and the quality of life in Oak Hill and surrounding communities reliant on the thoroughfare.
+THE PROBLEM The intersection of US 290 and SH 71 in Oak Hill is a gateway to southwest Travis County and serves as a key route between Central Austin and fast-growing suburban and rural communities such as Lakeway, Bee Cave, Dripping Springs and Johnson City.
+US 290 is one of Texas' most congested highway corridors with drivers wasting more than 340,000 hours per year stuck in traffic.
+Congestion has reduced mobility and the quality of life in Oak Hill and surrounding communities.